LeoTeam/docs/01-introduction/01-introduction.md

 ## What is Lotus?

 Lotus is a Ruby MVC web framework comprised of many micro-libraries.
-It has a simple, stable API, a minimal DSL, and prioritises using plain objects over magical, over-complicated classes with too much responsibility.
+It has a simple, stable API, a minimal DSL, and prioritises the use of plain objects over magical, over-complicated classes with too much responsibility.

-The natural repercussion of using simple objects with clear responsibilities is that implementations will require more boilerplate code than other frameworks that do not make the same choice.
+The natural repercussion of using simple objects with clear responsibilities is more boilerplate code.
 Lotus provides ways to mitigate this extra legwork while keeping the underlying implementation the same.

 ## Why Choose Lotus?